biosustain/GRASP/docs/index.rst

 What do you actually need to build the model?

- - fluxes for all reactions (or enough to determine the fluxes of missing reactions);
+ - absolute fluxes for all reactions (or enough to determine the fluxes of missing reactions);
  - standard Gibbs energies for all reactions;
  - absolute metabolite concentrations;
  - if available, enzyme regulation information (enzyme inhibitors and activators);